Dacls virus removal guide

 What is Dacls?

 Dacls is the name of a remote access Trojan (RAT), a malicious program that allows cyber criminals to control infected computers remotely.
-Research shows that this malware is tied to Lazarus Group (a group of cyber criminals), and it targets Linux and Windows operating system.
-Typically, cyber criminals use RATs as tools to steal sensitive, confidential information, infect systems with other malware, and so on.
-Either way, no RAT is harmless and it should be uninstalled as soon as possible.
+Research shows that this malware is tied to Lazarus Group (a group of cyber criminals) and targets Linux and the Windows Operating System.
+Typically, cyber criminals use RATs to steal sensitive, confidential information, infect systems with other malware, and so on.
+In any case, no RAT is harmless and should be uninstalled immediately.

-Both Dacls plug-ins (targeting Windows and Linux) are designed to receive and execute commands through Command and Control (C2) server, manage processes and files, test network connectivity, and scan networks on the 8291 port.
+Both Dacls plug-ins (targeting Windows and Linux) receive and execute commands through a Command and Control (C2) server, manage processes and files, test network connectivity, and scan networks on the 8291 port.
 This RAT can be used to steal, delete, write, read and execute files (including files downloaded by this malware).
-It means that victims may not only lose important files, but also have their systems infected with some other high-risk malware like ransomware, banking malware, and so on.
-Also, cyber criminals can use Dacls to kill running processes, for example, a running antivirus suite, and prevent Dacls from being detected.
-It is capable of creating new processes and obtaining process list information too.
+Therefore, victims might lose important files and have their systems infected with other high-risk malware such as ransomware, banking malware, and so on.
+Cyber criminals can also use Dacls to kill running processes.
+For example, a running antivirus suite, thus preventing Dacls from being detected.
+It is also capable of creating new processes and obtaining process list information.
 If used to infect systems with ransomware, Dacls could lead to financial and data loss.
-Typically, installed ransomware prevents victims from accessing files by encrypting them and the only way to decrypt them is by using tools that can be purchased from cyber criminals.
-Banking malware and other similar malicious programs are used to steal various accounts (credentials), credit card details, and other sensitive information that could be misused to make fraudulent purchases, transactions and so on.
-By using Dacls RAT cyber criminals could cause their victims serious problems (data, financial loss, problems related to privacy, etc.).
-If a system is infected with Dacls or any other remote access Trojan, then it should be eliminated immediately.
+Typically, installed ransomware prevents victims from accessing files by encryption.
+The only way to decrypt them is with tools that can be purchased from cyber criminals.
+Banking malware and other similar malicious programs are used to steal various accounts (credentials), credit card details, and other sensitive information, which could be misused to make fraudulent purchases, transactions and so on.
+By using Dacls RAT, cyber criminals can cause their victims serious problems (data/financial loss, problems relating to privacy, etc.).
+If your system is infected with Dacls or another remote access Trojan, eliminate it immediately.

 |Name||Dacls remote access trojan|